oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 * The "aud" claim in the returned JWT authorization grant MUST identify the requested authorization server.
 This corresponds with [RFC 7523 Section 3, Point 3](https://datatracker.ietf.org/doc/html/rfc7523#section-3) and is there to reduce misuse and to prevent clients from presenting access tokens as an authorization grant to an authorization server in a different domain.

 * The "aud" claim included in the returned JWT authorization grant MAY identify multiple authorization servers, provided that trust relationships exist with them (e.g. through federation).
 It is RECOMMENDED that the "aud" claim is restricted to a single authorization server to prevent an authorization server in one domain from presenting the client's authorization grant to an authorization server in a different trust domain.
 For example, this will prevent the authorization server in Domain B from presenting the authorization grant it received from the client in Domain A to the authorization server for Domain C.

+* If the authorization server issues sender constrained tokens, the authorization server MUST include the "cnf" sub-claim from the "chained_id" claim from the issued JWT assertion.

 ### Example